joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 ##### Deploy Azure Bicep

-Now it's time to create the Azure App Service Plan and Storage account _(remove the -whatif flag at the end, when you confirmed there are no errors)_.
+Now it's time to create the Azure App Service Plan and Storage account _(remove the -what if flag at the end, when you confirmed there are no errors)_.

 1. **Run** the following **command** to deploy the **App Service and Storage** account into your Resource Group: